 - Communicate favorable as well as unfavorable information using professional judgment or opinions.

 - Refrain from engaging in or supporting any activity that would discredit the profession.

 All counselors must:

 - Disclose fully all relevant information that could reasonably be expected to influence a client’s understanding of report comments and recommendations

 It is the responsibility of all counselors and all professional counseling organizations to uphold these professional ethics and principles of counseling if counseling must remain a respected and effective profession.
-These principles of counselling are important because, if followed, they not only protect the profession from discredit, they also protect clients from ill treatment and the nation as a whole from disorder.
+These principles, if followed, not only protect the profession; they also protect clients and the nation as a whole.

 Olusegun Iyejare is a career coach and certified counselor.
 He helps individuals discover and maximize their potential to live satisfying lives regardless of obvious limitations holding them back.